 The responsibility for enforcing food standards and feedingstuffs legislation, in addition to other responsibilities, lies with the Trading Standards Services Section who are based in offices in Carmarthen and Llanelli.
-The resources for Trading Standards Services for implementing food standards and 1.3 FTE.

 The feeding stuffs responsibility is not found within this report as it is included in an All Wales Service Delivery Plan.